a roll of negative film

 Over time, these chemicals and dyes begin to deteriorate, which means that the colors lose their vibrancy, contrasts begin to blur and fade, and grain increases.
 When it gets worse, the expired film will become foggy and ineffective altogether.

 However, this process is gradual, which means that you don’t necessarily need to throw out your old rolls of Kodak Ektachrome, Portra, or APS film.
-In fact, unexposed film can last 25 to 30 years or longer in the right conditions including within a camera
+In fact, unexposed film can last 25 to 30 years or longer in the right conditions including within a camera.
+This long shelf life is one reason many people stay curious about how long film lasts even after its expiration date.

 How Long Does Exposed Film Last?